 This is especially happens when restoring full system to another computer with dissimilar hardware.
 You may slso receive the error that the system image was created on a computer using EFI and this computer is using BIOS.

 There are two different kind of boot modes in computers, Legacy BIOS-based and Unified Extensible Firmware Interface (UEFI).
-UEFI is the main booting mechanism used recent computers, while old computers uses BIOS.
-UEFI mode requires the system to be installed on a GUID partition table (GPT) disk, and BIOS the master boot record (MBR) disk.
+UEFI is the main booting mechanism used in recent computers, while old computers use BIOS.
+UEFI mode requires the system to be installed on a GUID partition table (GPT) disk, and BIOS on the master boot record (MBR) disk.

 Windows won’t allow you to restore system from UEFI based computer to bios computer, and vice versa.
-Some UEFI based computer supports both UEFI boot mode and Legacy BIOS-compatibility mode, so this error may happen even when you restore system backup to the original computer being backed up.
+Some UEFI based computers support both UEFI boot mode and Legacy BIOS-compatibility mode, so this error may happen even when you restore system backup to the original computer where you created the system backup.

-To solve this system restore not working error is to make sure that the backup and the computer to be restored are using the same mode.
-If the backup was created on a computer using BIOS, change the boot mode to Legacy.
+To solve this system restore not working error, you should make sure that the computer backed up and the computer to be restored are using the same mode.
+If the backup was created on a computer using BIOS, change the boot mode to Legacy on the destination computer.
 If the backup was created on a UEFI computer, change to UEFI boot mode.

 If a computer uses UEFI mode, it will created an EFI partition and UEFI system can only be installed on a GPT disk.
 For BIOS based computer, system is installed on an MBR disk most likely with a system reserved partition.
 Therefore, you can verify whether your computer is using UEFI or BIOS with Disk Management.
 To open Disk Management, you can enter “diskmgmt.msc” in the Run box or Search box.